Top Gear (radio programme)

-Top Gear was a BBC Radio programme broadcast between 1964 and 1975.
+Top Gear is a BBC Radio programme broadcast between 1964 and 1975.
 It was known for its specially recorded sessions in addition to playing records.
 Top Gear began life in 1964 on the BBC Light Programme and was revived with a progressive rock focus in 1967 on BBC Radio 1, running with that format until its end in 1975.
 After its demise, host John Peel kept the same format for his own show on Radio 1 until his death.

 Origin and format

 Top Gear was one of the BBC's few attempts to compete with the pirate radio stations and Radio Luxembourg, who had attracted large audiences of young British pop music listeners in the absence of an "official" alternative.
-This was made explicit in the programme's title, which evoked the 1960s fascination with fast cars, jet planes and high-speed travel, but also the use of "gear" to describe fashionable Carnaby Street clothes and the 1960s Liverpool term "fab gear", popularised by the Beatles as an expression of approval.
-The programme comprised a mixture of records and live sessions, was introduced by Brian Matthew, and featured many popular guests such as Jimi Hendrix, Free, The Beatles, Cream, early Fleetwood Mac, The Who, Pink Floyd, Dusty Springfield, Led Zeppelin, Deep Purple, The Kinks and Manfred Mann.
+The programme comprised a mixture of records and live sessions, was introduced by Brian Matthew, and featured many guests such as Jimi Hendrix, Free, The Beatles, Cream, early Fleetwood Mac, The Who, Pink Floyd, Dusty Springfield, Led Zeppelin, Deep Purple, The Kinks and Manfred Mann.

 The programme was first broadcast on 16 July 1964, produced by Bernie Andrews.
 The name, Top Gear, had been chosen after a national competition.
 The winning entry had been submitted by a young woman called Susan Warne, who attended the first recording and was interviewed on the programme.
 The guests on that first show included The Beatles, Mark Wynter and Dusty Springfield.